Domain decomposition of the modified Born series approach for large-scale wave propagation simulations: Introduction

-Osnabrugge et al. \cite{osnabrugge2021ultra} showed that the MBS could be executed on a graphics processing unit (GPU) efficiently, solving Maxwell's equations in a structure of $28 \times 28 \times 28$ wavelengths in just 3 seconds, representing a factor of $50$ speed-up compared to performing the simulations on a central processing unit (CPU).
-Recently, Valantinas and Vettenburg \cite{valantinas2024scaling} solved the Helmholtz equation for a system of $2.1 \cdot 10^7$ cubic wavelengths by mapping the steps of the MBS to layers in an artificial neural network framework, leveraging the extensive software and hardware acceleration available for these applications.
-However, GPUs have a limited amount of expensive working memory.
-They cannot be expanded as flexibly as the main working memory, adding a severe limitation to the simulation size \cite{papp2021application, cooper2024speed}.

-For FDTD, this problem has been solved by domain decomposition, i.e., by distributing the computations over multiple PCs or GPUs, each solving a subdomain of the original problem \cite{chen2013source, stolk2013rapidly, zepeda2016method, stolk2017improved}.
-This approach enables simulations of arbitrary size, limited only by the total memory available in a cluster or multi-GPU PC.
+\two{A significant speed increase can be achieved by executing the simulations on a graphics processing unit (GPU).
+For example, Osnabrugge et al. \cite{osnabrugge2021ultra} used MBS on a GPU to solve Maxwell's equations in a structure of $19.7 \cdot 10^3$ cubic wavelengths (sampled at $5$ points per wavelength) in just 3 seconds, representing a factor of $50$ speed-up compared to performing the simulations on a central processing unit (CPU) (in both cases, the Mie sphere simulations were run until the maximum accuracy, a relative error of $0.014$ with the analytical solution, was reached)}.
+Recently, Valantinas and Vettenburg \cite{valantinas2024scaling} solved the Helmholtz equation for a system of $2.1 \cdot 10^7$ cubic wavelengths \two{sampled at $3$ points per wavelength, reaching a residue of $10^{-4}$ in $13$ minutes and $4270$ iterations}, by mapping the steps of the MBS to layers in an artificial neural network framework, leveraging \one{the memory efficiency of the MBS and} the extensive software and hardware acceleration available for these applications. \one{For comparison, one of the largest recent FDTD simulations was a much smaller $4.6 \cdot 10^5$ cubic wavelengths (sampled at $18$ points per wavelength), which was run for $6235$ time steps on an elastic network of an unspecified number of NVIDIA GPUs and took $5$ minutes \cite{hughes2021perspective}.} \two{However, while GPUs offer significantly faster performances than CPUs, they have a limited amount of working memory.} They cannot be expanded as flexibly as the main working memory, adding a severe limitation to the simulation size \cite{papp2021application, cooper2024speed}.
+For FDTD, this problem of limited memory has been solved by domain decomposition, i.e., by distributing the computations of a huge problem over multiple PCs or GPUs, each solving a subdomain of the original problem \cite{benamou1997domain, collino2000domain, gander2002optimized, toselli2004domain, bercovier2009domain, dolean2015introduction}.

-Here, we present a domain decomposition approach for the MBS to solve the Helmholtz equation.
-Our approach, based on a non-overlapping domain decomposition strategy \cite{benamou1997domain, collino2000domain, gander2002optimized, toselli2004domain}, maintains the key benefits of MBS: low memory use, high accuracy, and guaranteed convergence, while minimising the overhead on memory use and computation time.
-Whereas it is common to explicitly formulate boundary conditions for the wave equation \cite{toselli2004domain, berenger1994perfectly, dolean2015introduction}, our approach implicitly handles both the external boundary conditions and the boundary conditions at the domain boundaries, allowing both periodic and non-periodic boundaries.
-At the exterior, these boundaries are combined with a thin absorbing anti-reflection layer \cite{osnabrugge2021ultra}, eliminating the need for computationally expensive padding with thick absorbing boundary layers \cite{liu1997pstd, berenger1994perfectly}.